Tax Responsibilities

 Tax Year 2024 Filing DEADLINE: Monday, April 15, 2025.

-The U.S. Internal Revenue Service (IRS) deadline for filing a tax return if you had U.S. income in 2023 is Monday, April 15 2024.
-Students who did not have U.S. income but were present in the U.S. in 2023 for any amount of time (January 1–December 31, 2023) still need to file a Form 8843 with the IRS.
+The U.S. Internal Revenue Service (IRS) deadline for filing a tax return is April 15 for the prior calendar year.
+Students who did not have U.S. income but were present in the U.S. in the prior calendar year for any amount of time (January 1–December 31) still need to file a Form 8843 with the IRS.
 Students can use Sprintax to assist with either filing a tax return or a Form 8843.

 ISS has partnered with Sprintax to assist you in meeting your tax filing obligations as an international student.
 Your code will be sent to your Elmhurst email address and will allow you to access the easy-to-use Sprintax Tax Filing Software designed for non-resident students and scholars in the U.S.